hurricanemark/StockPriceChecker/README.md

 Frontend: The front-end code is in */views/index.html*  and */public/script.js*

 Note:
 Data source is fetched from an API proxy setup by freecodecamp.  i.e. Not real life stock data!!!
-Simply replace the fetching URI with access token from your stock market API provider.
+To make it shows real life stock data, simply replace the fetching URI with access token from your stock market API provider.

 ## Upgrade nodejs to 15.14.0